 Redundancy and settlement agreements in COVID-19

-Sadly, the current necessary restrictions on businesses to limit the spread of Covid-19 have led to an increase in employers needing to make their workers redundant.
+Sadly, the necessary restrictions on businesses to limit the spread of Covid-19 have led to an increase in people being made redundant.

-This is happening across Scotland in businesses where a downturn is expected to last in the long term - and where the UK government’s Coronavirus Job Retention Scheme will not be able to help ease financial pressures.
+- the UK government’s Coronavirus Job Retention Scheme has not been able to help ease financial pressures.